Why does my wedding website look like everyone else's — and how do I fix it?

 What your wedding website is communicating before anyone reads a word

-Design is never neutral and your guests are already interpreting it
+Design is never neutral and your guests are already forming an opinion

 Every design decision is a signal, whether you made it intentionally or not.